 The scope of the audit is to focus on the governance in place for the identification of existing and emerging statutory and general responsibilities.
-This will include a review of the framework and regular reporting that is in place for providing oversight of the duties being carried out.
-This will seek to provide assurance that the Police and Crime Commissioner's duties are being met.
+This audit reported that controls are in place for providing oversight of the duties being carried out.